Preferential Accretion and Circumbinary Disk Precession in Eccentric Binary Systems: Results

 We find that the lower mass ratio binary induces slower CBD precession than the equal mass ratio binary.
 While the physics that drives CBD precession is not fully understood, it has been found to occur on the timescale of the quadrupole precession frequency evaluated at the inner edge $R_{\rm cav}$ of the CBD \citep{MacFadyen2008}.
 The lower CBD precession frequency we find around lower binary mass ratio thus follows the expected behaviour from the quadrupole precession frequency (e.g. \citealt{MoriwakiNakagawa2004}),

 which predicts that CBDs should precess faster around binaries with larger mass ratios and eccentricities.

 In Figure \ref{fig:disk_precession_eccentric} we show space-time diagrams of CBD eccentricity around binaries on eccentric orbits.
 We choose binary eccentricity $e_{\rm b} = 0.6$, and select one low mass ratio (top panel; $q_{\rm b} = 0.1$) and one equal mass ratio (third panel from the top) binary.
-When compared with the low mass ratio, circular binary shown in the top panel of Figure \ref{fig:disk_precession_circular}, the CBD around the low mass ratio eccentric binary has higher eccentricity, and the radial slope of disk eccentricity is less steep.
+When compared with the low mass ratio, circular binary shown in the top panel of Figure \ref{fig:disk_precession_circular}, the CBD around the low mass ratio eccentric binary has higher eccentricity.
 Also contrary to the circular case, we find no eccentricity fluctuation in time -- the disk eccentricity is completely steady for thousands of orbits.

 To quantify the effect of binary eccentricity on CBD eccentricity, we show the radial profiles in the low mass ratio ($q_{\rm b} = 0.1$) case for two binary eccentricities, $e_{\rm b}= 0$ and $e_{\rm b} = 0.6$, in Figure \ref{fig:e_vs_r}.
 The inner region of the CBD around the circular binary agrees with the exponential eccentricity profile derived in \cite{MunozLithwick2020}, $e_{\rm d} \propto R^{-5/4} \exp{-(R/\lambda_{\rm d})^{3/4}}$. $\lambda_{\rm d}$ represents the inner tapering radius of the power law, and is dependent upon the ratio of the characteristic frequencies, $\omega_{\mathcal{P}}/\omega_{\mathcal{Q}}$, where $\omega_{\mathcal{P}}$ is the pressure induced precession frequency and $\omega_{\mathcal{Q}}$ the quadrupole precession frequency.
 At around $R \sim 8 a_{\rm b}$, the eccentricity flattens and remains near a constant value $e_{\rm d} \sim 10^{-3}$ throughout the remainder of the disk.
 The flattening radius is coincident with the radius at which the disk loses coherence (Figure \ref{fig:disk_precession_circular}, second panel from the top).